Q&A: Stephen Willcock talks Apex Log Analyzer and making developers lives easier

 We will be joining a Trailhead Live session with Nate Totten on January 28th to discuss the tool and Salesforce published a great blog last month.
 You can also find and install the extension from the Visual Studio Code Marketplace.

-I look forward to seeing this tool take off and helping developers around the world.
+I love seeing this tool take off and helping developers around the world.